berensp/berensp.github.io/_posts/2024-10-07-liberal-arts.md

 date: 2024-10-07
 author:	Paul Berens
 ---
 When I'd tell people I was majoring in Philosophy it wasn't uncommon for me to get a reflexive "Oh?
 What are you going to do with that?"

-It's a fair question, and the honest answer was that I was hoping to emerge reasonably well-educated through the great tomes of western civilization and the tutelege of some nerdy professors in tweed jackets, but that answer is a bit toffee-nosed for someone who isn't high-born and would be workin' for a livin' after graduatin'.
-I never intended to pursue graduate studies in Philosophy (with all those weirdos), and, truth be told, I didn't really have a firm five-year plan post-graduation beyond some vague idea about "business," but I wasn't sweatin' it as there was this refrain that you could and should study what you fancy *(ars artis gratia)*.
+A fair question, and the honest answer (in my head) was that I was hoping to emerge reasonably well-educated through the great tomes of western civilization and the tutelege of some nerdy professors in tweed jackets, but to utter that aloud might be a bit toffee-nosed for someone who isn't high-born and would be workin' for a livin' after graduatin'.
+So I think I typically conveyed some vague intention to go into "business," but I wasn't sweatin' it as there was this refrain that you could and should study what you fancy *(ars artis gratia)*.

 Since the mid-20th century with the GI Bill, the university degree has been democratized, and for most students and their families the degree has not surprisingly represented an earnings premium; and *a fortiori* today, manifest in the sharp increase in STEM and corresponding decline in the liberal arts[^1].